eraofchaos/eraofchaos.github.io/units/Cyclops.md

 ---
 title: "Cyclops"
 permalink: /units/Cyclops/
-excerpt: "Cyclops are known for their single eye and hulking body.
+excerpt: "Units Cyclops are known for their single eye and hulking body.
 They are furious and fierce.
 Their lineage can be traced back to demons."
 unitID: 406
 last_modified_at: 2020-12-01
 lang: en